marcoortiz479/Analyzing_Transportation_Trends_Using_Time_Series_Methods_Python/README.md

-# Analyzing Transportation Trends Using Time Series Methods | Python (January 2025 - July 2025)
+# Analyzing Transportation Trends Using Time Series Methods

 Cleaned and modeled 10+ years of monthly transportation data in Python using pandas, statsmodels, and ARIMA techniques.
 Forecasted post-COVID recovery trends and visualized seasonal patterns and confidence intervals using matplotlib.